SOC Analysts: What They Are, What They Do + Salary

 Tier 3 SOC analysts are at the top of the analyst hierarchy.
 These highly experienced professionals employ their advanced skill sets to support Tier 2 analyst responses to complex security issues.

 Additionally, a Tier 3 analyst is a threat hunter.
 They routinely look for threats that may have slid past a firm’s defenses — along with any vulnerabilities those threats may have exploited to get in.

 Plenty of companies spend most of their time on Tier 1 and 2 activities — finding suspicious activities and defeating threats — so they won’t employ as many Tier 3 analysts.
-They’ll likely have a few of these analysts at a maximum dedicated to strengthening security.
+They’ll likely have a few of these analysts dedicated to strengthening security.